aws-solutions-library-samples/multi-region-infrastructure-deployment/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the terms of the Apache 2.0 license.
+See `LICENSE`.
+Included AWS Lambda functions are licensed under the MIT-0 license.
+See `LICENSE.MIT-0`.